 SQF Edition 9 Recommendations

-As you prepare your site to move from SQF 8.1 to SQF Edition 9, here are some best practices to guide you.
+As you move your site from SQF 8.1 to SQF Edition 9, here are some best practices to guide you.

 - Start by completing a gap analysis within your facility to identify necessary changes.

 - Next, use the corrective action register and road map to help you identify which changes to implement to ensure compliance.

 - After changes have been completed, perform a formal internal audit to verify compliance.

 - Document SQF practitioner meetings with management on a standardized agenda with meeting minutes.